bkavlak/rumi-verse-builder/src/content/blog/praxis/rhythm-of-the-city.md

 - **"Seasonal Sounds"**: How urban acoustics change with weather and seasons
 - **"Global Cities"**: Comparative study of sound patterns across different metropolitan areas

 The city never stops composing.
-My job is simply to listen, capture, and translate its endless creativity into forms that help others hear the music that's always been there.
+My job is simply to listen, capture, and translate its endless creativity into forms that help others hear the praxis that's always been there.

 *Currently seeking funding for a large-scale installation where visitors can conduct the city's sounds in real-time.*